Platelet

-One major function of platelets is to contribute to hemostasis: the process of stopping bleeding at the site of interrupted endothelium.
-They gather at the site and, unless the interruption is physically too large, they plug the hole.
+One major function of platelets is to contribute to hemostasis: the process of stopping bleeding at the site where the lining of vessels (endothelium) has been interrupted.
+Platelets gather at the site and, unless the interruption is physically too large, they plug it.
 First, platelets attach to substances outside the interrupted endothelium: adhesion.
 Second, they change shape, turn on receptors and secrete chemical messengers: activation.
 Third, they connect to each other through receptor bridges: aggregation.
 Formation of this platelet plug (primary hemostasis) is associated with activation of the coagulation cascade, with resultant fibrin deposition and linking (secondary hemostasis).
 These processes may overlap: the spectrum is from a predominantly platelet plug, or "white clot" to a predominantly fibrin, or "red clot" or the more typical mixture.
-Some would add the subsequent retraction and platelet inhibition as fourth and fifth steps to the completion of the process and still others would add a sixth step, wound repair.
-Platelets also participate in both innate and adaptive intravascular immune responses.
+Berridge adds retraction and platelet inhibition as fourth and fifth steps, while others would add a sixth step, wound repair.
+Platelets participate in both innate and adaptive intravascular immune responses.

+In addition to facilitating the clotting process, platelets contain cytokines and growth factors which can promote wound healing and regeneration of damaged tissues.